Kenya Police: Equipment

-Societal Impact
+Societal impact

-Following a history of human right abuses by the Kenya Police, efforts are being made to reform the force.
-Kenyan policemen are poorly paid and have to make use with archaic housing that has not been expanded or renovated since the 1970s.
-This has made them very susceptible to corruption and crime.
+Following concerns about human right abuses by the Kenya Police, efforts are being made to reform the force.
+Some Kenyan policemen face challenges with their housing that has not been expanded or renovated since the 1970s.
+These challenges have resulted to corruption and crime.
 Extortion and bribery are known practices and the Kenyan people rank the police among the most corrupt bodies in the country.

-In July 2010 the Minister, Prof. George Saitoti, announced a 28% pay increase for junior officers and a 25% pay increase for senior officers.
+In July 2010, the Minister, George Saitoti, announced a 28% pay increase for junior officers and a 25% pay increase for senior officers.
 This reform means that the most junior officer, a police constable, shall receive KSh.21,000/= per month including allowances.